 Trainees are strongly encouraged to attend the ASH meeting each year.
 Funding is provided.

-Medical oncology academic half-day (the relevant sessions), Medical Grand Rounds, Medical Mortality conference, Oncology Grand rounds
+Medical oncology academic half-day (the relevant sessions), Medical Grand Rounds, Medical Mortality conference, Oncology Grand rounds, Genetics lecture mini-series

 Research is a major strength of our program and we recognize that scholarly activity is an important means for residents to advance their career goals.
-Residents are provided with a protected research block in their first year, in addition to a further two blocks of electives in the second year that can also be used for research purposes.
+Residents are provided with a protected research block in their first year, and may use additional elective blocks in their second year for research purposes.
 After meeting with both the Research Director and Program Director, residents will initiate a research project and will be expected to present at a local, national, or international research forum.
-Regular teaching sessions in research methodology, epidemiology, and biostatics are provided, and residents may also apply for admission to the RCPSC-accredited Clinician Investigator Program at Queen’s.
+Regular teaching sessions in research methodology, epidemiology, and biostatistics are provided, and residents may also apply for admission to the RCPSC-accredited Clinician Investigator Program at Queen’s.

 The Division of Hematology at Queen’s is a leading centre for hemostasis research.
 The Molecular Hemostasis Laboratory utilizes a variety of experimental approaches to understand the molecular basis of blood coagulation and develops strategies to translate this knowledge into clinical benefits.
 Its Principal Investigators were winners of the National Hemophillia Foundation’s ‘Researchers of the Year Award of Excellence’ in 2011.

-The Division of Hematology is based at Kingston General Hospital (KGH), southeastern Ontario’s leading centre for complex-acute and specialty care and home to the Cancer Centre of Southeastern Ontario.
-KGH serves almost 500,000 people through its Kingston facility and 24 regional affiliate and satellite sites.
+The Division of Hematology is based at Kingston Health Sciences Centre (KHSC) with sites at Kingston General Hospital (KGH) and Hotel Dieu Hospital (HDH), southeastern Ontario’s leading centre for complex-acute and specialty care and home to the Cancer Centre of Southeastern Ontario.
+KHSC serves almost 500,000 people through its Kingston facility and 24 regional affiliate and satellite sites.
 KGH was ranked in 2011 as one of Canada’s Top 40 Research Hospitals by Research Infosource.

 In addition to their Kingston experience, residents complete mandatory rotations in different centres.
-Two rotations in Allogeneic Stem Cell Transplantation occur at either Ottawa General Hospital or The Princess Margaret Cancer Centrein Toronto, or at another suitable centre if required.
-The rotation in Pediatric Hematology occurs at the Hospital for Sick Children in Toronto.
-Residents also complete a Community Hematology rotation in Kitchener, providing them with a unique opportunity to manage acute myeloid leukemia in a community hospital and further developing resident hematology consultancy skills.
+A two-block rotation in Allogeneic Stem Cell Transplantation occurs at either Ottawa General Hospital or The Princess Margaret Cancer Centre in Toronto.
+Residents also complete a Community Hematology rotation in Kitchener (or another appropriate community site), providing them with a unique opportunity to manage acute myeloid leukemia in a community hospital and further developing resident hematology consultancy skills.